Dynamics of the Universe in Problems: Cosmological Inflation: The Canonic Theory

-\item Starting from the scalar field action of the form obtain equation of motion for that field in the case of FRW metric. \item Construct Lagrange function describing dynamics of Universe filled by scalar field in potential $V(\varphi)$.
-Using the obtained Lagrangian, obtain the Friedman equations and Klein-Gordon equation. \item Obtain equation of motion for homogeneous scalar field $\varphi(t)$ in potential $V(\varphi)$ starting from the conservation equation \item Show, that Klein-Gordon equation could be expressed in dimensionless form
+\item Construct the Lagrange function describing the dynamics of the Universe filled with a scalar field in potential $V(\varphi)$.
+Using the obtained Lagrangian, obtain the Friedman equations and the Klein--Gordon equation.